 The Thurston PTO sponsors a number of fun events throughout the school year intended to strengthen our Thurston community.

-The Back to School Kickoff is a celebration of the upcoming school year.
-On this evening, families are presented with Back to School packets which includes the long-awaited classroom placement.
-The kickoff provides students with the opportunity to meet their new teacher and classmates.
+This back to school kickoff is a celebration of the upcoming school year.
+On this evening, families are presented with back to school packets which includes the long-awaited classroom placement.
+This event provides students with the opportunity to meet their new teacher and classmates before the new school year begins.

 All students will have their pictures taken for the yearbook and class photo.
 There is no charge for students to take pictures.
 If you choose to order pictures however, there are a variety of packages available for purchase.